 Indeed, attendance for 2013, the event’s 17th, was down: Organizers said 111,000 fans passed through the festival’s gates over last week’s three-day run.

-Fuji Rock, however, likely sent few home highly disappointed, having provided an extensive lineup featuring 226 artists on 16 stages that spanned numerous genres and eras.
+Fuji Rock, however, likely sent few fans home highly disappointed, having provided an extensive lineup featuring 226 artists on 16 stages that spanned numerous genres and eras.

 Japanese band Kemuri brought its brand of ska-punk to the Green Stage in the afternoon, while the Chicago-based quartet The Sea And Cake rolled through a set of jazz-inspired rock.